YTokumaru/cmake_template/README.md

 ## Customizing the project

+### Caching

+This project uses 'actions/cache' to speed up the CI on github actions.
+If you have trouble compiling soley in Github Actions, consider removing the cache and trying again.
+Github CLI is useful for this kind of operation.

 ### MPI support

 The project supports MPI (Message Passing Interface) for distributed computing.
 By default, MPI is disabled.
 To enable MPI, you need to set `"myproject_ENABLE_MPI": "ON"` in the `CMakePresets.json` file.